landlab/landlab/docs/install.rst

 We here assume that you have read :ref:`the previous section <python-install>` and you have now installed a Python front-end  on your computer (which should have also installed a Python distribution) and that your default Python path is set correctly (more on Python path :ref:`here <correcting_python_version>`).

+The instructions below describe the installation of Landlab with :ref:`Anaconda <landlab-install_with_anaconda>` and :ref:`Canopy <landlab-install_with_canopy>` on both PCs and Macs.
+If you're running Linux, it's likely you've already got your system the way you like it, and you'll already know how to get Landlab running on your machine using only the :ref:`fast install directions <landlab-install_quickly>`.
+If, however, you want a bit more advice on beating your Linux system into shape with regards to running Python and getting Landlab, you can follow :ref:`this link <dan_installs_on_linux>`.

+.. _landlab-install_quickly:

 Quick Landlab Install Instructions (For Experienced Python Users)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++